 Nick has performed at many prestigious jazz venues in London including the 606 Club, the Jazz Café, the Vortex and Ronnie Scott’s, both with his own band, and as sideman for some of the country’s leading jazz musicians including Jim Mullen, Don Weller and Alan Barnes.
 In 1998 he played keyboards for the UK tour of the Motown tribute musical “Dancing in the Streets” featuring Edwin Starr and Jackie Graham.

 In 2001 he wrote a show - “Molly and the Owl” - aimed at introducing younger children to jazz, for which he wrote both the story and the music.
 In 2005 he embarked on an Arts Council funded tour of the show which was a huge success.
 The piece was recorded and is now available to download from CD Baby and iTunes.

-Nick recently released a new duo album with saxophonist Mark Allaway called Storyline, and has also released an album of original material called Upcycling featuring the flautist Gareth Lockrane.
+In 2020 Nick released a new duo album with saxophonist Mark Allaway called Brew Time featuring some of his own compositions.
+He has also released an album of original material called Upcycling featuring the flautist Gareth Lockrane.